-Notes - The Red-Breasted Goose has declined in numbers over the last few decades.
-These Geese breed in Arctic Europe and often build their nests close to birds of prey such as the Snowy Owl, Peregrine, and Buzzard to keep themselves protected from predators such as the Arctic fox.
+Notes: - The Red-Breasted Goose belongs to the Branta genus (Black Geese).
+It has declined in numbers over the last few decades.
+Over 80% of the population roost during the winter at just five sites, with nearby feeding areas threatened by changes in land use.
+These Geese breed in northern Siberia and often build their nests close to birds of prey such as the Snowy Owl, Peregrine, and Buzzard to keep themselves protected from predators such as the Arctic fox.
+During the 1950s the high use of pesticides used resulted in the decline of the Peregrine that helped protect these geese during the breeding season.

 WWT Slimbridge Video clips: